vishipayyallore/speaker-series-2024/0318_DNLH_AI102_S1/README.md

 > 1. ELIZA - The early Natural Language Processing (NLP) Chatbot
 > 1. Azure Open AI, Transformer and GPT
 > 1. Prepare to develop AI solutions on Azure
-> 1. Create and consume Azure AI services
+> 1. Get Started with Azure AI Services
+>    - Provision an Azure AI Services resource
+>    - Retrieve the `Endpoint` and `Key`
+>    - Executing the Text Analytics Sample in C#, and Python
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/vishipayyallore/aiml-2024/tree/main/ai102demos/TextAnalyticsDemos) of today's session for more details